sandpiper-framework/sandpiper/test/api/README.md

 }
 ```

-That token has now been saved in our `jwt` variable, and we can use it to make authenticated requests (as admin).
+That token has now been saved in our Insomnia `jwt` variable, and we can use it to make authenticated requests (as admin).
 The user information is actually encrypted in the token itself so that the server knows who is making those requests.

 If you look at the console where you're running the server, you will also notice that there is lots of information displayed whenever a request is made.
 There's a setting in the config file to supress some of these messages, but for now it can be helpful while testing to keep it.